Federal Board of Revenue: Directorates

-Chairman/Chairperson CBR/FBR
+List of Chairmen/Chairperson CBR/FBR

 The FBR Chairman is the executive forerunner of the board and is liable to formulate and enforce the fiscal policies of the country, decide on taxes and duties and ultimately act as a referent to the judicial appeals to the board.
 The chairman serves an essential job to operate in sync with the economic and trade ministers of the country as well as keep up with the prime minister of the state.

-Incumbent

-List of Regional Tax Offices across Pakistan

-Regional Tax Office in Sahiwal is the most recent addition to the tax machinery.
-It became operative on October 1, 2017.